symfony/symfony-docs/cookbook/security/custom_extension.rst

 -----------

 You have created a custom token, custom listener, and custom provider.
 Now you need to tie them all together.
-How do you make your extension available to your security configuration?
+How do you make your provider available to your security configuration?
 The answer is by using a ``factory``.
-A factory is where you hook in to the security component, telling it the name of your extension and any configuration options available for it.
+A factory is where you hook in to the security component, telling it the name of your provider and any configuration options available for it.
 First, you must create a class which implements :class:`Symfony\\Bundle\\SecurityBundle\\DependencyInjection\\Security\\Factory\\SecurityFactoryInterface`.